OHV Infrastructure Fund - Trails

 Increased access to safe, managed OHV trails and riding areas is a key component in the government’s OHV Action Plan.

-The 2015-2016 deadline for funding is November 13, 2015.
+A funding round will take place for 2016-2017, a The deadline date has not yet been set however it is anticipated to be the second week of November 2016.
 Applications for Emergency Funding will be considered as required.
 Forward requests to:

 OHV Infrastructure Fund